Geography of Chile: Urban population

 The distribution of population is very condensed around the capital, Santiago, where approximately 90% of the people live.
-The cities of Valparaiso and Concepcion are the next highly populated cities, in that order.
+The cities of Valparaiso and Concepcion are the next most populated cities, in that order.
 The population is 87.6% urbanized.
-In 2009, 12,037,290 living in urban parts of Chile actually had functioning facilities in their home, while 403,276 people did not have proper facilities in their dwelling.
+In 2009, 12,037,290 people living in urban parts of Chile actually had functioning facilities in their homes, while 403,276 people did not have proper facilities in their dwellings.
 100% of the urban population has some form of access to sanitation facilities, while 90.9% of rural people have these facilities available.
-This is much higher than the rural average for the world that is at 50.5% access to sanitation facilities.
+This is much higher than the rural average for the world, which is 50.5% access to sanitation facilities.

-The United Nations Department of Economic and Social Affairs note the average annual rate of population change from 2015 to 2017 is 1.022.
-The UN data also shows live births per woman (2015-2017) averaging 1.765 and combined infant mortality rate for both sexes at 6.258 per 1,000 live births.
+The United Nations Department of Economic and Social Affairs note the average annual rate of population change from 2015 to 2017 was 1.022.
+The UN data also show live births per woman (2015–2017) averaging 1.765 and a combined infant mortality rate for both sexes at 6.258 per 1,000 live births.

 Natural hazards

-Push factors for Chilean emigrants include natural disasters.
+Natural disasters are a significant cause of Chilean emigration.
 Earthquakes are common in Chile due to the country's location on the Nazca Plate and South American Plate.
-Chile notoriously had some of the most powerful earthquakes in history with the Valdivia Earthquake in 1960 at 9.5 on the Richter scale and the Maule Earthquake at 8.8 in 2010.
-The top three countries that Chilean emigrants are moving to are Argentina, Peru, and the United States.
+Chile as experienced some of the most powerful earthquakes in history with the Valdivia Earthquake in 1960 at 9.5 on the Richter scale and the Maule Earthquake at 8.8 in 2010.
+The top three countries to which Chilean emigrants are moving are Argentina, Peru, and the United States.

 Chile's natural hazards include earthquakes, volcanic eruptions, and tsunamis.
 The natural hazards are attributed to Chile's location along the Ring of Fire.
-Severe earthquakes can trigger tsunamis for this country with 6,435 km of coastline.
-There are also more than three-dozen active volcanoes in Chile with the most active being the Llaima in the north Chilean Andes.
+Severe earthquakes can trigger tsunamis in this country, which has 6,435 km of coastline.
+There are also more than three-dozen active volcanoes in Chile, with the most active being Llaima Volcano in the north Chilean Andes.

 Urban geography

 The three most populated cities in Chile are Santiago, Valparaíso, and Concepción.
-The populations of these cities are: Santiago at 6,680,000, Valparaíso at 967,000 and Concepción at 857,000.
-Santiago is located in central Chile with the Mapocho River running through the city.
-Valparaíso is located on the coast about 116 km northwest of Santiago.
-Concepción is also a coastal city that lies near the mouth of the Biobío River.
+The populations of these cities are: Santiago at 6,680,000, Valparaíso at 967,000, and Concepción at 857,000.
+Santiago is located in central Chile, with the Mapocho River running through the city.
+Valparaíso is located on the coast, approximately 116 km northwest of Santiago.
+Concepción is also a coastal city, situated near the mouth of the Biobío River.

 Origins

 Industrial cities, such as Concepción and Talcahuano, began as colonial centers in the 1600s.
-Most of the large cities in Chile began as settlement locations for Spanish colonists living in homes constructed from adobe.
-They have grown to be the densely populated urban conurbations they are known for today.
+Most of the large cities in Chile began as settlement locations for Spanish colonists, who lived in homes constructed from adobe.
+They have grown to be the densely populated urban conurbations for which they are known today.

 Gentrification

-Gentrification is occurring in the municipal district of Santiago, which is impacting low income residents.
-Housing availability has reduced by 50% for residents and rent for new apartments has increased, changing the average income of that location.
-Floor Area Ratio instigated by the state has resulted in highly dense and smaller living spaces.
+Gentrification is occurring in the municipal district of Santiago, effecting low-income residents.
+Housing availability has decreased by 50% for residents and rent for new apartments has increased, altering the average income of that location.
+The Floor Area Ratio, implemented by the state has resulted in highly dense and smaller living spaces.